Central Virginia Community College Co-Enrollment

 - A student will apply directly to CVCC and Randolph College and is required to submit all of the required information in support of the application for admission at each institution.

-This application is only for students who are applying as part of the Central Virginia Community College and Randolph College Co-Enrollment program.
-Be sure to take these three important steps:
+These instructions and requirements are only for students who are applying to the Central Virginia Community College and Randolph College Co-Enrollment program.

-- Complete and Submit the CVCC Co-Enrollment Application.
+- Complete and Submit the CVCC Randolph College Co-Enrollment Application.

 - Visit campus.
 Newly-enrolled students tell us that the visit, and the experience they have meeting students and faculty, is one of the biggest factors in their decisions.
 A visit is not required for admission, but we strongly recommend it to ensure you are advised for success at both CVCC and Randolph College.